paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
-...takes any .cpp files that are in the project c_src/ directory, and compile executables for them into the project priv/ directory.<br />
+...takes any .cpp files that are in the project c_src/ directory, and compiles executables for them into the project priv/ directory.<br />
-But, the killer feature of having this is that it enables me to be able to run compilation via the `mix compile.cure` command.
-And this can now be done from within mix, you can do things like...
+But, the killer feature of having this is that it enables you to be able to run compilation via `mix`.
+So, you can do things like...

 ---